shikanime/shikanime/articles/kubecon2023.md

 weirder.
 Now you know, maybe someday this information will be useful.

 The experience was great, this is a great place to meet people from the community and learn about what is going on in the industry.
-While it could be a big investment, I think it could be worth it if you are working with Kubernetes or Cloud Native technologies.
+While it is a big investment, I think it could be worth it if you are working with Kubernetes or Cloud Native technologies.

 I would like to thank myself for YOLOing this trip and the many maintainers that took the time to talk to me about their projects.

-I hope to see you there next year!
+I hope to see you there next time!